Maine Residential Lease Agreement

 Common Area Utility Disclosure

-Maine leases for property that shares a utility line with a common area (i.e., stairwell, hallway, storage area, water heaters, etc.) or other areas outside of the dwelling must disclose this to the tenant in the lease.
-A landlord may offer compensation in the form of monthly rent reductions or other consideration.
-Alternatively, a landlord may give notice that no compensation is to be provided.
+Maine leases must provide a disclosure when they share a utility line with a common area (i.e., stairwell, hallway, storage area, water heaters, etc.) or other areas outside of the dwelling.
+A landlord may offer compensation for the common area’s usage in the form of monthly rent reductions or other valuable consideration.
+Alternatively, a landlord may give notice that the tenant will receive no compensation for the shared energy usage.

 Download: Maine Common Area Utility Disclosure Form (PDF)